-(a) I find that the text referring to the Rent and Security Deposit payable is irrelevant to any issue raised in the proceeding and is commercially confidential as between the Respondents and United Cinemas Australia Pty Ltd. Accordingly, I find it just that the text under Item 8 and Item 10 remains redacted.
+(a) I find that the text referring to the Rent and Security Deposit payable is irrelevant to any issue raised in the proceeding and is commercially confidential as between the Respondents and United Cinemas Australia Pty Ltd. Accordingly, I find it just that the amount of rent set out under Item 8 remains redacted.